igrafx/miningkafka/howto.md

 * https://docs.ksqldb.io/en/latest/reference/user-defined-functions/
 * https://docs.ksqldb.io/en/latest/how-to-guides/create-a-user-defined-function/

+To create a new UDF, add a new package for the UDF in the **`src.main.scala.com.igrafx.ksql.functions`** package.

 There are several iGrafx UDFs available in the **iGrafx UDFs** module.
 They will be discussed in more detail in the following sections.